yescallop/fluent-uri-rs/README.md

 - `EString` (A percent-encoded, growable string):

-    You can encode key-value pairs to a query string and use it to build a `UriRef`:
+    You can encode key-value pairs to a query string and use it to build a URI reference:

     ```rust
     let pairs = [("name", "张三"), ("speech", "¡Olé!")];